 2. Mid-Tier Sangiovese Wines

-This bracket includes Chianti Classico Riserva, Vino Nobile di Montepulciano, and Rosso di Montalcino from respected producers.
-These wines feature moderate aging, site-specific character, and moderate aging potential (5–12 years).
+This bracket covers Chianti Classico Riserva, Vino Nobile di Montepulciano, and Rosso di Montalcino from respected producers.
+You get moderate aging, site-specific character, and a drinking window that typically runs 5 to 12 years.

 • Typical Retail Range: $30–$80